Choose a Topic ....

 Billinghay, Saint Michael, Church, Mass Dial, scratch dial

-Billinghay, St Michael, memorial
+Billinghay, St Michael, Memorial (Gilbert)

-Billinghay, St Michael, memorial
+Billinghay, St Michael, Memorial (Gilbert)

-Billinghay, St Michael, memorial
+Billinghay, St Michael, Memorial (Gilbert)

 Bernard Gilbert was a poet, playwright, novelist and journalist who reflected on life in Lincolnshire, especially during the First World War.